FuadKhalit/Credit_Scorecard_Model/README.md

 # Credit_Scorecard_Model
-Using R language to create credit scorecard model using supervised learning technique by applying 3 algorithm (Naive Bayes, Random Forest and Multilayer perceptron).
-Utilizing standard package such as caret, ggplot and big data package in H2O to increase computation power by setting up cluster to run distributed parallel computing in local machine.
+Using R language to create credit scorecard model using supervised learning technique by experimenting with 3 algorithm (Naive Bayes, Random Forest and Artificial Neural Network).
+Solve the issues of data imbalance by applying SMOTE algorithm together with principal component analysis (PCA) to reduce the dimension of the dataset.
+Then run an experiment to see the impact on performance of dataset with SMOTE & PCA.
+Result showed that there is an increase performance of the model with SMOTE & PCA treatment and Artificial Neural Network (ANN) worked best among other model that has been developed.
 <br>
 | Package       | Description                                 |
 | ------------- |:-------------------------------------------:|